Fast post-process Bayesian inference with Variational Sparse Bayesian Quadrature: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Bayesian inference is a principled approach to uncertainty quantification and model selection, widely adopted in data science and machine learning \citep{robert2007bayesian,gelman2013bayesian,ghahramani2015probabilistic}.
-Key quantities in Bayesian inference are the \emph{posterior distribution} of model parameters, useful for parameter estimation, and the \emph{marginal likelihood} or model evidence, useful for model selection.
-Practical implementation of Bayesian inference can be particularly challenging when dealing with models with `black-box' features common in science and engineering, such as lack of gradients and mildly-to-very expensive and possibly noisy evaluations of the likelihood, \emph{e.g.}, arising from simulator-based estimation \citep{wood2010statistical,van2020unbiased}.
+Bayesian inference is a well-founded approach to uncertainty quantification and model selection, widely adopted in data science and machine learning \citep{robert2007bayesian,gelman2013bayesian,ghahramani2015probabilistic}.
+Key quantities in Bayesian inference are the \emph{posterior distribution} of model parameters, useful for parameter estimation and uncertainty quantification, and the \emph{marginal likelihood} or model evidence, useful for model selection.
+In practice, Bayesian inference is particularly challenging when dealing with models with `black-box' features common in science and engineering, such as lack of gradients or mildly-to-very expensive and possibly noisy evaluations of the likelihood, e.g., arising from simulation-based estimation \citep{diggleMonteCarloMethods1984,wood2010statistical,van2020unbiased,priceBayesianSyntheticLikelihood2018}.

-Due to the cost of inference, the workflow of Bayesian analyses often starts with a preliminary exploration phase via simpler and cheaper means \citep{gelman2020bayesian}.
-A popular choice consists of performing maximum-a-posteriori (MAP) estimation, \emph{i.e.}, finding the (global) \emph{mode} of the posterior, often via multiple runs of a black-box optimization algorithm \citep{acerbi2017practical}.
-In fact, due to prohibitive costs, many analyses stop here, with a point estimate instead of a full posterior.
-Another common approach consists of launching short runs of multiple Markov Chain Monte Carlo chains (\MCMC; \citealt{robert2009computational}).
-Short chains are unlikely to achieve statistical mixing and are subsequently discarded (with some exceptions, \citealt{yao2022stacking}).
-Discarding evaluations is a standard part of \MCMC, throwing away as much as half of the samples used for tuning \citep{carpenter2017stan}.
+Due to the cost of inference, parameter estimation and the workflow of Bayesian analyses often start with a preliminary exploration phase via simpler and cheaper means \citep{gelman2020bayesian}.
+A popular choice consists of performing maximum likelihood estimation (MLE) or maximum a posteriori (MAP) estimation~\citep[Chapter~13]{gelman2013bayesian}, i.e., finding the (global) \emph{mode} of the posterior density,\footnote{For a fixed parameterization, MLE can be viewed as MAP estimation with (improper) uniform/flat priors.} often via multiple runs of black-box optimization algorithms (e.g., \citealp{hansen2003reducing, acerbi2017practical}), which can easily require tens of thousands likelihood or posterior density evaluations over distinct optimization runs to satisfactorily explore the parameter landscape (e.g., \citealp{acerbi2018bayesian,norton2019human, cao2019causal, zhou2020role, yoo2021uncertainty,heald2021contextual}).
+In fact, due to prohibitive costs, many analyses stop here, with a point estimate instead of a full posterior, as advocated for example in modeling tutorials and textbooks in applied domains such as computational and cognitive neuroscience \citep{wilson2019ten, ma2023bayesian}.